ablox/replicat/README.md

 3. James:  replicat --clusterKey aa88aa88aa88 --directory /tmp/foo

 // Instances are using tmp folder for testing.
-Switch to a permanant folder for production or long term use.
+Switch to a permanent folder for production or long term use.

 go get golang.org/x/crypto/blake2b
 #making sure changes can still send